Cannabis Rescheduling: What the New Federal Medical Order Means for Operators

 Engage with lending partners who understand cannabis-specific operating realities.

-Support longer-term planning in a more stable regulatory environment.
+Support longer-term planning in an evolving regulatory environment.

-Want to get prepared for Schedule III?
+Want help understanding how this federal update may affect your business?
 Book a free consultation with our team.
 We’re here to help.

 How can cannabis operators prepare for Schedule III now?

 No. Federal and state compliance, reporting, and oversight requirements remain in place.
-Reclassification does not reduce regulatory obligations related to licensing, financial reporting, or transaction monitoring.
+This update does not reduce obligations related to licensing, financial reporting, or transaction monitoring.
 In some cases, increased federal recognition may lead to greater expectations around accuracy, controls, and documentation.